 Full-face mountain biking helmets for kids: A proper fitting helmet keeps your children safe while they’re riding the trails.
 A full face mountain biking helmet can offer improved protection.
 These full face mountain biking helmets for kids are far more advanced than the ones that emerged ten years ago.
 They are lighter.
 Hard outer shells with molded interiors made of advanced foam polymers are designed to cushion blows to the head.
 Yet, the proper fitting helmet is comfortable to wear.
-On top of that, the helmets featured here come in an array of colors and sizes, all of which should placate even the most meticulous kid, even as the safety features make mom and dad happy.
+On top of that, the helmets featured here come in an array of colors and sizes, all of which should placate even the most meticulous kid, even as the safety features – such as MIPS make mom and dad happy.

 100% Status Jr. Downhill/BMX Youth Helmet

 The 100% Status Jr. Downhill/BMX Youth Helmet is designed for safety.
 Its exterior consists of lightweight fiberglass, making it comfortable to wear.
 The interior, most of which is made of EPS foam, also has a removable liner that can be tossed into a washing machine for easy clean up after riding on a hot day.
 The cheek pads and chinstrap liner are also removable and washable, ensuring that no matter how messy things get, the helmet will look as good as new.

 Speaking of the way the helmet looks, it’s available in three color combinations: Kelton Blue, DDay White, and Black Meteor.
 There are three different sized outer helmets to choose from, youth small, youth medium, and youth large, and the interior section comes in two different sizes for a snug fit.
 The visor is completely adjustable, and it screws into place so that it won’t come loose while your child is riding.
 On top of this, the helmet is compatible with a number of different emergency release systems.
 One of our favorite full-face mountain biking helmets for kids